cloudfoundry/cf-for-k8s-docs/content/docs/deploying/deploy-local.md

      enable: false
    ```

-   - If you are using Kubernetes cluster versions 1.18 or 1.19, include this additional value in your install values file:
+   - If you are using Kubernetes cluster versions 1.19, include this additional value in your install values file:
    ```yaml
    use_first_party_jwt_tokens: true
    ```